companieshouse/ocr-api/README.md

 # ocr-api

 A microservice to extract text from images.
 This uses Tess4J which itself is a small (Java Native Access) wrapper around Tesseract.
-As well as returning the extracted text some metadata relating to this service is also returned [data returned](src/main/java/uk/gov/companieshouse/ocr/api/image/extracttext/ExtractTextResultDTO.java)
+As well as returning the extracted text some metadata relating to this service is also returned [data returned](src/main/java/uk/gov/companieshouse/ocr/api/image/extracttext/ExtractTextResultDTO.java).
+Optionally a "context id" can be sent for use in context logging.
+If it is not sent then the "request id" is used for context logging.

 The initial drop of this microservice converts TIFF files to text.